WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 REPORTING AID DIVERSION

-If your organization becomes aware of an incident of suspected aid diversion in one of your DG ECHO’s funded projects, the case should be reported to the desk officer.
+If your organisation becomes aware of an incident of suspected aid diversion in one of your DG ECHO’s funded projects, the case should be reported to the desk officer.
 The Aid Diversion Reporting Form, which offers a thorough indication of the information needed to examine the case, may be used for reporting.
 The desk officer will review the information provided and may require further information / documentation to assess the situation.

 Aid Diversion Reporting Form